- Date : 08/12/2020

 Related: ASBA And IPOs: All You Need To Know

-It is advisable to know how the IPO price is fixed; this helps you determine whether it is right for you.
+It is advisable to know how the IPO issue price is fixed; this helps you determine whether it is right for you.
 The company issuing the IPO will understandably want the highest price, whereas the underwriter will try to determine an acceptable offer price based on the company valuation.
 So, it is advisable to select an IPO that has a strong underwriter, such as a reputable investment bank or firm.

 In the case of book building issues, the offer document is called a ‘red herring’ prospectus - it does not contain details of the price, the number of shares offered, or the issue size.
 A red herring prospectus only has either the floor price of the securities offered or a price band within which the bids can move.
 The price is determined only after the bidding process is completed.